cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 Similarly from the *provers* perspective they have very different procedures and retained information for generating proofs in the two different cases.

-There is a potential, as can be seen in the small differences in the verification procedures in the two cases to alter the signing and proof procedures in a way that the same verification procedure could be applied in both cases.
-Since the purpose of pseudonyms is to prevent linkages under verifier-to-verifier collusion this would not seem to present a undue burden to verifiers, but would like inputs.
+In the following we have unified the verification procedure for the two cases.
 In the case of *signer provided pid* where there is, say statutory reporting, from a *verifier* to the *signer*, e.g., for controlled substance purchase monitoring, the *verifier* would know that its involved in the *signer provided pid* case since the *hidden pid* case is unlinkable under *verifier-to-signer* collusion.

-Hence, in both use-cases it seems that the parties involved have relatively complete information concerning their privacy, particularly the *prover* (*holder*) and that developing a common verification procedure for both cases would simplify protocol implementation and promote acceptance.
+Hence, in both use-cases it seems that the parties involved have relatively complete information concerning their privacy, particularly the *prover* (*holder*) and that having a common verification procedure for both cases would simplify protocol implementation and promotes acceptance.

 # General Procedures